winitzki/scall/tutorial/programming_dhall.md

 #### Refinement types

-The intent of a **refinement type** is to ensure at type level (i.e., at type-checking time) that all values of that type satisfy a given condition.
+The intent of a **refinement type** is to create a new type that ensures at type-checking time that all values satisfy a given condition.
 Dependent pairs provide a general encoding of refinement types in Dhall.

-An simple example  is a type describing `Natural` numbers that may not be greater than `10`.
+An simple example is a type describing a subset of `Natural` numbers that may not be greater than `10`.
 To encode that type via dependent pairs, we need to create a function of type `Natural → Type`.
-When that function is applied to a value `x : Natural`, the result must be a type whose values give evidence that `x` is not greater than `10`, or a void type if `x` is above `10`.
+When that function is applied to a value `x : Natural`, the result must be a type whose values give evidence that `x` is not greater than `10`.
+That function should return a void type if `x` is above `10`.

 How could we implement such a function?
 One possibility is to use Dhall's  built-in method `Natural/subtract`.
 In Dhall, the expression `Natural/subtract 10 x` will evaluate to zero when `x` is less or equal `10`.
 Then we can use Dhall's equality type `Natural/subtract 10 x === 0` as the type of evidence values.